holographicSol/OmegaFindv2/README.md

     [ Password Scan (P-SCAN) ]
-    Return files that may be password protected. pScan attempts to find password protected archives.
+    Return files that may be password protected. pScan attempts to find password protected archives by first reading the files with magic to see if the file may be an archive of some kind.
+If the file appears to be compressed/archive then OmegaFindv2 will attempt to extract/decompress the file.
-    Skips reading database, does not hand database through to child processes and performs no buffer/suffix association checks.

     [ String Scan (S-Scan) ]
     Return files containing x string.